All ingredients are individually packaged, but our central facility

 Remove zucchini ribbons from bowl and pat dry.
 Reserve ribbon bowl; no need to wipe clean.

 Set par-baked flatbreads on a clean work surface.
-Divide sauce between flatbreads and top each evenly with zucchini ribbons, remaining Asiago, and remaining red pepper flakes (to taste).
+Top both evenly with sauce, then zucchini ribbons, remaining Asiago, and remaining red pepper flakes (to taste).

 Place pizzas directly on oven rack, with prepared baking sheet on rack below to catch any drips.
 If you prefer a chewier crust, cook pizzas on baking sheet.
 Bake until crust is browned and cheese melts, 5-7 minutes.